 The following screenshot will show you the data present in the Department Table.

 To perform Join operations on any table, we have to use the Merge Queries button present in the Home tab

 This drop-down list has two options:

 - Merge Queries: This will merge the second table inside this original table.

 - Merge Queries as New: This will create a new table with the result of joining first and second table.

-Let me select the Employees table, and select Merge Queries as New option because, we don’t want to disturb original table
+Let me select the Employees table, and select Merge Queries as a New option because we don’t want to disturb the original table